orefalo/g2/README.md

 ##TODO
 * FIXED: renaming branch fails: g branch -M mv tt

-* git branch -a should be ignored, in fact most other - flags should be ignored
+* FIXED: git branch -a should be ignored, in fact most other - flags should be ignored
 * shunit2 the project
 * some completions are not properly working - git push origin <TAB> not working ?
 * completion, rename __git to avoid conflicts